odoo/documentation/inventory/lots_serial_numbers/differences.rst

 **Serial numbers** are interesting for items that could require after-sales service, such as smartphones, laptops, fridges, and any electronic devices.
-You could use the manufacturer’s serial number or your own, depending on the way you manage these products
+You could use the manufacturer's serial number or your own, depending on the way you manage these products

 When not to use